-Questions or comments for the Git community can be sent to the mailing list by using the email address email@example.com.
-Bug reports should be sent to this mailing list.
+General questions or comments for the Git community can be sent to the mailing list by using the email address email@example.com.

 You do not need to subscribe: you will be Cc'd in replies.
 Please keep the Cc list intact when replying (use "Reply to all").
 Greylisting may delay your first post for a few hours.
 Note also that the list only accepts plain-text email; please disable HTML in your outgoing messages.